 • Spread the mixture into the prepared pan in an even layer.
 Use a flat bottomed measuring cup to press it into an even layer.

-• Cover and refrigerate for at least one hour before slicing.
+• Cover and refrigerate for at least one hour before slicing into 12 equal bars.

 • Store leftover protein bars in the refrigerator in an airtight container until ready to consume.